Opening Times

 The Museum is open seasonally.
-It opens for the 2019 season on Friday 19th April 2019.
+It opens for the 2025 season on Friday 18th April 2025 and will close at the end of September.

 Opening times as follows: Friday, Saturday, Sunday and Monday 2pm – 4pm.